bpk68/university-of-york.github.io/styles/css-styles.md

 Adding to the above, we also want to pay attention to

--use lowercase and preferably the shorthand version for all hexadecimal units although if you wish to use the longhand version then this is fine;
+- use lowercase and preferably the shorthand version for all hexadecimal units although if you wish to use the longhand version then this is fine;
--use shorthands for properties and property values where it makes sense; where it doesn't make sense is using a shorthand property that makes you declare zero-values, here it is better to be explicit even if it means more lines of CSS;
+- use shorthands for properties and property values where it makes sense; where it doesn't make sense is using a shorthand property that makes you declare zero-values, here it is better to be explicit even if it means more lines of CSS;
--use single quotes for strings, values, etc; The exception to this is for `url()` values;
+- use single quotes for strings, values, etc; The exception to this is for `url()` values;
--wrap attribute selector values in double quotes;
+- wrap attribute selector values in double quotes;
--include a space after each comma in comma-separated values;
+- include a space after each comma in comma-separated values;
--parentheses should not be padded with spaces;
+- parentheses should not be padded with spaces;
--when a decimal mark is needed always include the zero;
+- when a decimal mark is needed always include the zero;
--use double colons (`::`) for pseudo elements;
+- use double colons (`::`) for pseudo elements;
--use relative units as much as possible (we have Sass mixins to help with this!) - pretty much everything is rem based and outside of font sizing ems may be used for spacing within a component for scaling based on font size, but this should be checked to see what the current approach is as we want consistency with this;
+- use relative units as much as possible (we have Sass mixins to help with this!) - pretty much everything is rem based and outside of font sizing ems may be used for spacing within a component for scaling based on font size, but this should be checked to see what the current approach is as we want consistency with this;
--use the px unit for fixed-sized things, (although this is rare nowadays as we're building responsive layouts) and for the following CSS properties:
+- use the px unit for fixed-sized things, (although this is rare nowadays as we're building responsive layouts) and for the following CSS properties:
---border-radius
+    - border-radius
---border
+    - border
---box-shadow
+    - box-shadow
---text-shadow
+    - text-shadow

 **Good example**